jongiddy/jute/docs/reference.rst

       An implementing class has all the attributes defined in the interface.
       Therefore, the class can be verified once, rather than verifying each instance separately.

-   .. py:classmethod:: register_provider(cls)

-      Register a class that provides the interface.
-      A providing class does not have all the attributes defined in the interface, but its instances do.
-      Each instance will be verified independently.

    .. py:classmethod:: implemented_by(cls)

       Check if class claims to provide the interface.